aniketwdubey/chatpdf/README.md

 # ChatPDF

-ChatPDF is a web tool that allows users to upload PDF documents and interact with an AI assistant to ask questions about their content.
-Built with FastAPI for the backend and Streamlit for the frontend, it leverages machine learning libraries for efficient PDF processing and analysis.
+This project is a **Document Retrieval** application that utilizes **Retrieval-Augmented Generation (RAG)** techniques to enable users to interact with uploaded PDF documents.
+By leveraging a **Large Language Model (LLM)**, users can ask questions about the content of the documents and receive accurate answers based on the information retrieved.

 ## Features